Paying for graduate school is an investment in your future.

 Provides a scholarship valued at 20% of tuition and fees for employees of the Michigan Nonprofit Association (MNA) member organizations.
 This scholarship is available for degree seeking students and can be used for undergraduate and graduate programs.

-For graduate international students, the Non-Resident Graduate Tuition Scholarship Program provides up to 80% of the difference between resident and non-resident tuition assessment.
+For graduate students, the Non-Resident Graduate Tuition Scholarship Program provides up to 80% of the difference between resident and non-resident tuition assessment.

 Additional information can be obtained from your college advisor.